Skip to content

 The TUI will guide you through:

-2. Board Configuration: Choose your target FPGA board
+3. Board Configuration: Choose your target FPGA board

-4. Progress Monitoring: Real-time generation progress
+5. Progress Monitoring: Real-time build progress

-5. Result Review: Summary of generated files and next steps
+6. Result Review: Summary of generated files and next steps

 🔧 Common Use Cases